-All Environmental Health authorisation enforcement officers are accountable to the public for their actions.
+All Public Protection authorised enforcement officers are accountable to the public for their actions.
 This is realised by all authorised officers having demonstrable regard to the four principles stated in this Policy.
-Actions carried out shall be scrutinised under these principles, via Lead officer (Team Leader).
+Actions carried out shall be scrutinised under these principles, via the team leader.